vdmitriyev/vdmitriyev.github.io/src-md-blog/content/research/article3-articles-for-PhD-students.md

 As time of your master degree pass by, or any other "after big study activity", people stars to think about the future.
 And one of the possible "future step" that they consider as an important and very prominent one is doing PhD.

-This blog post offers the collection of the articles, which are worth reading, if you will start thinking about continuing your education as an PhD students somewhere in the world.
-Articles describe really good concepts behind the life of the PhD student.
+This blog post offers collection of articles, which are worth reading, if you started to think about continuing your education as a PhD student somewhere in the world.
+Articles describe really good concepts behind the life of a PhD student.
 But before start reading them, be aware that most of them are focused on the Computer Science domain.
-Materials also can reviewed while your are in process of achieving your PhD degree of after you finally got it.
+Materials also can be reviewed while your are in process of achieving your PhD degree or after you finally got it.

 Here is the collection of articles I just wrote above: